 Used sanitary napkins and disposable diapers are one category of waste nobody wants to talk about.
 However, the enormous volumes of napkins produced and the threat they pose to the environment are real.
 On top of that, social taboo of an unspoken topic will always be a roadblock for bringing changes.
 It may need a lot of counseling, spreading of information and more than anything an open mind to shift to these options.
 But every sanitary napkin or disposable diaper you can save from a landfill will have a cascading effect and positively impact forests, water, air, the city you live in and your health.

 Picture this: A parent choosing disposable diapers for an infant, typically till the baby is two years old, would run through nearly 1,500-2,000 disposable diapers (365 days x 2-3 diapers x 2 years), which would require 20 trees to be cut down and 1,180 liters of crude oil to be utilized for their manufacture.
 The statistics around feminine hygiene products are no less alarming.
 Only 12% of the 355 million women of menstruating age in India can afford disposable sanitary napkins.
 However, these 42.6 million Indian women will throw away 21.3 billion sanitary napkins into a landfill in their lives.

 Apart from wood pulp used in both disposable diapers and sanitary napkins, chlorine bleach is a key ingredient that is used to whiten the pulp.
-Chlorine bleach is both an environmental hazard, which releases toxic chemicals as a by-product of the bleaching process.
-Diapers and sanitary napkins finally end up in a landfill since there is no option to dispose them in a safe manner.
+Chlorine bleach is a huge environmental hazard that releases toxic chemicals as a by-product of the bleaching process.
+Diapers and sanitary napkins finally end up in a landfill since there is no option to dispose of them in a safe manner.

 Reusable Modern Cloth Diapers

-The first is the “SheCup” that is worn internally, and is made from silicone and designed like a cup to collect the menstrual blood.
+The first is the ‘SheCup’ made from silicone and designed like a cup to collect the menstrual blood that is worn internally.
 This can be worn for 12 hours.
 Once full, the contents of the cup can simply be emptied into the toilet, and the cup can be cleaned and worn again.

 The second option is a reusable sanitary napkin made from cloth.
-The design and use of these cloth napkins is similar to disposable napkins, and they provide absorbency by using many layers of cotton.
-They have options for heavy and light flow days and a combination of the two can fully substitute disposable napkins every month.
+The design and use of these cloth napkins are similar to disposable napkins, and they provide absorbency by using many layers of cotton.
+They have options for heavy and light-flow days and a combination of the two can fully substitute disposable napkins.
 They are quite easy to care for as well, and can even be washed in a washing machine after soaking and removing all the menstrual discharge.
-Here again, the reusable cloth napkins protects the user from coming in contact with a number of harmful chemicals found in disposable napkins.
+Here again, the reusable cloth napkins protect the user from coming in contact with a number of harmful chemicals found in disposable napkins.

-- Aakar Foundation produces an eco-friendly, low cost, biodegradable sanitary napkin, ‘Anandi’.
+- Aakar Foundation produces a low-cost, biodegradable eco-friendly sanitary napkin, ‘Anandi’.
 Priced at a price 40% lower than commercial napkins, the foundation focuses on small towns and villages and now has a commercial production unit in West Bengal.

-- Sakura Magic produced by the Hope Foundation is India’s first 100% handmade, eco-friendly and hypo allergenic sanitary napkin.
-It is a sanitary napkin with imported SAP Gel from Japan has been made possible with the technological assistance from GN Corporation Ltd., Japan.
+- Sakura Magic produced by the Hope Foundation is India’s first 100% handmade, hypo-allergenic and eco-friendly sanitary napkin.
+It is a sanitary napkin with imported SAP Gel from Japan made possible with technological assistance from GN Corporation., Japan.

 - Reusable diapers are slowly gaining popularity.
-‘Bumchum’ were India’s first modern diaper line.
-But now various stores like Firstcry, Smartbaby, Babyoye offering the same.
+‘Bumchum’ was India’s first modern diaper line, but now various brands like Firstcry, Smartbaby, Babyoye offer the same.